For children, hearing loss is defined as having hearing loss greater than 15 decibels.

 According to the American Speech Language Hearing Association, pediatric hearing loss cases have grown from 13.2 million in 1971 to 24.2 million in 1993.

 In 2013, the Centers for Disease Control and Prevention estimated that 12.5% of children and adolescents (ages 6-19) suffered permanent damage to their hearing due to excessive noise exposure.
-The World Hearing Organization emphasizes that for young people, hearing loss “has potentially devastating consequences for physical and mental health, education, and employment.”
+The World Hearing Organization emphasizes that for young people, hearing loss “has potentially devastating consequences for physical and mental health, education, and employment,” underscoring the importance of early diagnosis by an audiologist.

 Causes of Pediatric Hearing Loss